nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 there but I believe that Zurb Foundation better fits with the `nanoc` philosophy in letting power come out in the right places when needed.

+By distilling the framework from the content of my site, I was able to work away from any pressure in having a nice site to present.
+Just having a good framework to build upon is much more gratifying.

+Not only that, I now have a free reusable framework that I may be able to reuse for client projects that don't involve my site.
+I don't have to extract magic or best practice out of my site.
+I can just rebase anything off of the framework with the way I like it.
+I plan to contribute anything I think is relevant while building my own site back to the framework.

-This is my first long blog post ever.
+This is my first long blog post since ever.
 I wrote this to test out this blog.
 As of this post, Mindflakes.com is still very much out-of-the-box even though I just built the box.
-I will customize it and make it look pretty enough to showcase my work over the next few sessions.
+I will customize it and make it look pretty enough to really showcase my work over the next few sessions.
+I'm going to have to decide what to do about images and what to do with the flexibility that Zurb Foundation offers me.